Vyral/base-template/agent-training.md

 #### Featured Webinar:

-**Double Your Leads, Deepen Your Relationships** — [Video](https://youtu.be/g3zsRkJ3hA0) — [Resources](https://www.dropbox.com/sh/s2ey1j480l5joqm/AAD44cSCNfBEKPYhsll7zWkIa?dl=0)
+**Network Your Way to More Leads, More Profit, and More Fun** — [Video](https://vimeo.com/389312221/f82ef24445) — [Resources](https://www.dropbox.com/sh/glzi5whgwfno0xz/AABU6gy5ign289keR3Gyc8jra?dl=0)

-Are you truly ready for 2020?
-The goal of today’s webinar is to help you create a detailed event schedule for the entire year ahead.
-We teach systems and structure so you can reduce your time investment, increase your leads, and make more money.
-If you’re coming off of a busy year and you’re wondering how you’re going to manage an even busier year ahead, this seminar is for you.
-The key is structure—eliminate surprises and avoid unnecessary time conflicts.
+Relationships are important in every business, but especially so in real estate.
+In today's webinar, you’ll learn how to use networking to get more leads, more profit, and most importantly, more fun.
+There are certain tips and tricks that you can start using in your business today to start the process.
+For example, you can send out videos to your database that feature your vendors or invite VIPs to monthly happy hours.

 <iframe width="734" height="413" src="https://www.youtube.com/embed/g3zsRkJ3hA0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ### Previous Webinars:

+**Network Your Way to More Leads, More Profit, and More Fun** — [Video](https://vimeo.com/389312221/f82ef24445) — [Resources](https://www.dropbox.com/sh/glzi5whgwfno0xz/AABU6gy5ign289keR3Gyc8jra?dl=0)

 **Double Your Leads, Deepen Your Relationships** — [Video](https://youtu.be/g3zsRkJ3hA0) — [Resources](https://www.dropbox.com/sh/s2ey1j480l5joqm/AAD44cSCNfBEKPYhsll7zWkIa?dl=0)

-**Have Fun & Make Money During the Holidays, December 2019** — [Video](https://youtu.be/t7KUzNeAuM8 ) — [Resources](https://www.dropbox.com/sh/bdkz9j01kqdlkbz/AADJCO9lMibwMzznFKW1Y4S6a?dl=0)
+**Have Fun & Make Money During the Holidays, December 2019** — [Video](https://youtu.be/t7KUzNeAuM8) — [Resources](https://www.dropbox.com/sh/bdkz9j01kqdlkbz/AADJCO9lMibwMzznFKW1Y4S6a?dl=0)

 **Goal Setting NOW to Explode Your 2020 Production\!, November 2019**&nbsp;— [Video](https://youtu.be/Ma5D_0ij_As) — [Resources](https://www.dropbox.com/sh/vdpqb5qxz9iyjd2/AADNyIaENKQ0vPI3nCJsSkF_a?dl=0)